Cleod9/post-scriptum/README.md

 	console.log('extra argument: ' + extraArg);
 });

-//Execute the chain of PostScriptum instances rootPS.run();
+//Execute the chain of PS instances rootPS.run();
 ```
-So the above code defines 3 child PostScriptum objects for the root object: 1 default, and 2 additional children.
+So the above code defines 3 child PS objects for the root object: 1 default, and 2 additional children.
 When you execute the code, it will demonstrate the execution path as each of the `data` args from the callbacks are printed to the console.
 You will see that the chain has a 33% chance of hitting any one of the three final paths.

 ## Super Advanced Usage (Promise-Like callbacks)##